piyusha2001/Bug_Reporter/README.md

 # Bug-reporter

 This is a bug reporting web application made using Vue js that tracks the bugs that are reported and allows us to report new bugs to the system.
 We can resolve or delete a particular bug when it gets solved or is no longer needed .
 We have used local storage to manage data .
-Unit tests for all important functionalities are written using Puppetier jest .
+Unit tests for all important functionalities are written using Puppeteer jest .
 After the test script is executed a report.txt file is created asynchronously with the results of the tests .

 ## Recommended IDE Setup